Sally G. Machlis, Coordinator, Art and Design (116 Art and Arch. 83844-2471; phone 208/885-7837)

 Art 490 BFA Art/Design Studio (6 cr, max 12)

-May be used as core credit in J-3-d.
-Open only to BFA studio art majors.
+May be used as general education credit in J-3-d.
+Open only to BFA Studio Art and Design majors.
 Intensive tutorial studio closely monitored by all the faculty, culminating in development of a portfolio and a professional exhibition.
 Outside lec and special events may be assigned.
 Twelve formal hrs of studio a wk plus outside work to equal 18 hrs of involvement a wk; field trips and guest lectures may be required.

 Prereq: Senior standing and completion of 15 cr in 300-level art courses with a minimum grade of C and a minimum GPA of 2.75